lsst-pst/survey_strategy/fbs2.x_notes/fbs2.x.md

 ## Action Items ##

-* SNe group needs to verify that our SNe metric is giving reasonable values (I still suspect an nside bug that is affecting absolute values, but relative values should be fine)
+* SNe group needs to verify that our SNe metric is giving reasonable values (I still suspect an nside bug that is affecting absolute number values, but relative values should be fine).
+Could also be a difference in "Number of SNe at median z" vs "cumulative SNe to median z".

 * Check with transient group about why transient score shows improvement on some of the galactic plane footprints.

 * The `roll_early` actually looks pretty good.
 This would be a good thing to let the rolling cadence team and MWLV fight about

+* Seems like we might be able to shave a little bit of time off the NES, good to let the Solar System group weigh in since I only looked at a few of their many metrics.
+Would be nice to know which metrics are NES sensitive.

+* As usual, we ran a lot of things that were requested.
+We think we did what was asked for, but we don't have any metrics from the community that clearly show an improvement.